Has your student loan not arrived?

 If you haven't received your first student loan payment because you've applied to Student Finance England or NHS Bursaries but your assessment has not been completed, you may be eligible for emergency funding.

-Access to Learning Funds may be used to offer emergency Short-Term Loans to eligible students who have not yet received their loan instalment through no fault of their own.
+The University may be able to offer an emergency Short-Term Loan to eligible students who have not yet received their loan instalment through no fault of their own.

 You must be enrolled with Birmingham City University for the relevant academic year before any emergency funding can be paid.